-This report describes a pedestrian level wind (PLW) study undertaken to satisfy Site Plan Control application submission requirement for the proposed hotel extension to the existing Andaz Hotel located at 110-116 York Street in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
+This report describes a pedestrian level wind (PLW) study undertaken to satisfy Zoning By-Law Amendment (ZBLA) application submission requirements for the proposed development located at 77 Metcalfe Street in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
 Our mandate within this study is to investigate pedestrian wind conditions within and surrounding the subject site, and to identify areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where required.

 The study involves simulation of wind speeds for selected wind directions in a three-dimensional (3D) computer model using the computational fluid dynamics (CFD) technique, combined with meteorological data integration, to assess pedestrian wind comfort and safety within and surrounding the subject site according to City of Ottawa wind comfort and safety criteria.
-The results and recommendations derived from these considerations are detailed in the main body of the report (Section 5), illustrated in Figures 3A-7B, and summarized as follows:
+The results and recommendations derived from these considerations are detailed in the main body of the report (Section 5), illustrated in Figures 3A-7D, and summarized as follows:

-- 1) All grade-level areas within and surrounding the subject site are predicted to experience conditions that are considered acceptable for their intended pedestrian uses throughout the year.
-Specifically, conditions over the nearby public sidewalks, nearby existing parking lots and surface parking, the nearby transit stop, the proposed drive aisle to the south, the landscape area to the southeast, and in the vicinity of all building access points are considered acceptable. - 2) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
+- 1) All grade-level areas within and surrounding the subject site are predicted to experience conditions that are considered acceptable for their intended pedestrian uses throughout the year, inclusive of the surrounding public sidewalks along Albert Street, Slater Street, and Metcalfe Street, nearby public walkways, transit stops, and surface parking, public areas at the World Exchange Plaza, loading areas, and in the vicinity of the building access points serving the proposed development. - 2) Regarding the amenity terraces at Levels 3 and 11, wind comfort conditions are predicted to be suitable for sitting throughout the year, which is considered acceptable. - 3) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
 During extreme weather events, (for example, thunderstorms, tornadoes, and downbursts), pedestrian safety is the main concern.
 However, these events are generally short-lived and infrequent and there is often sufficient warning for pedestrians to take appropriate cover.